 Per pupil tuition rates are based on receiving districts' per pupil costs for the prior fiscal year, in the following categories: instruction, pupil services, administration, maintenance, and fixed charges.
-Separate tuition rates are calculated for regular, bilingual and occupational programs.
+Separate tuition rates are calculated for regular, bilingual, and occupational programs.

-The Department of Elementary and Secondary Education provides both sending and receiving districts with preliminary reports in January showing the name, grade, program, and estimated annual tuition for each pupil reported the previous October.
+In January, DESE provides both sending and receiving districts with preliminary reports showing the name, grade, program, and estimated annual tuition for each pupil reported the previous October.
 If there are disagreements between districts about any of this information, they are encouraged to work together to resolve them in time for any necessary corrections to be made on the April 1 claim forms.
-The Department sends districts final reports for the prior fiscal year in July, including special education increments.
-Any errors that need to be resolved at that point should be reported to the Department's School Finance office.
+DESE sends districts final reports for the prior fiscal year in July, including special education increments.
+Any errors that need to be resolved at that point should be reported to ESE.
 If necessary, adjustments will be made to the current year payments to account for reported errors in the prior year's calculations.

-Because cities, towns and regional school districts must account separately for school choice assessments and revenues, it is improper to "net out" the assessments from the revenues and only deposit the balance in the revolving fund.
+Because cities, towns, and regional school districts must account separately for school choice assessments and revenues, it is improper to "net out" the assessments from the revenues and only deposit the balance in the revolving fund.

 If a school committee does not need to spend tuition revenues on direct services for education, it may use those revenues for other expenditures that enhance current educational programs for students.
 For example, in such limited circumstances, it may be appropriate to use tuition revenues for the construction or renovation of a science or computer laboratory.
 Because the school choice statute requires the school committee to spend the tuition revenues, the committee may not transfer these funds to another municipal department for purposes unrelated to education.
 Additionally, local school committees may not transfer funds for the payment of debt service, even if the debts were incurred by the municipality for a school-related capital expenditure, as such expenditures are not within the scope of the school committee's power or authority.

-Under the current Chapter 70 formula, the pupils at a receiving district are credited toward the sendingdistrict's foundation enrollment.
+Under the current Chapter 70 formula, the pupils at a receiving district are credited toward the sending district's foundation enrollment.
 However, any low-income increments for those pupils are credited to the receiving districts' foundation budgets.

-All other choice students.
-For all other choice students, there is no obligation on the part of either the sending or receiving district to provide home-to-school transportation.
+All other choice students: For all other choice students, there is no obligation on the part of either the sending or receiving district to provide home-to-school transportation.
 If either district chooses to voluntarily provide such transportation, the costs are not eligible for reimbursement under the state's pupil transportation funding programs; they must be reported as non-eligible expenses on Schedule 7.
 However, the district may use choice tuition revenues to pay for choice student transportation.